mahnve/agile_architecture_presentation/main/01_slides.md

 #Split Section
 ![Split Section](section_split.png)

-.notes we don't really need to know the internals
+.notes we don't really need to know the internals, which is good because ...?

 <!SLIDE center>
 #But The Building Blocks Are Too Big
 ![One Big App](one_big_app.png)

-.notes How can we replace it?
+.notes How can we replace it?.
+Made the same mistake myself

 <!SLIDE center>
 #Smaller Parts
 ![Smaller Parts](several_small_apps.png)

+.notes organized by usage, stories, use cases

 <!SLIDE center>
 # OAuth